omniscientjs/omniscientjs.github.io/_api/01-omniscient-api-reference.md

   shouldComponentUpdate: function(nextProps, nextState), // check update
   jsx: false, // whether or not to default to jsx components
   cursorField: '__singleCursor', // cursor property name to "unwrap" before passing in to render
+  isNode: function(propValue), // determines if propValue is a valid React node

   // Passed on to `shouldComponentUpdate`
   isCursor: function(cursor), // check if prop is cursor